Disclosure of Interests

 - fulfill the university’s obligation to include certain organizations in the university’s financial reporting entity under GAAP.

 The responsibility to report annually under this policy does not relieve officers or other employees of their obligation on a prospective basis to identify, seek guidance and mitigate conflicts of interest as they arise.

 - University Controller Responsibility

-The University Controller shall also develop an officer disclosure form and submission process for system officers, which the campuses may choose to adopt pursuant to Section II.C.
+The University Controller shall also develop an officer disclosure form and submission process for system officersOfficersIncludes Officers of the University and Officers of the Administration.
+Defined in Regent Article 3: Officers of the University and Administration., which the campuses may choose to adopt pursuant to section II.C.